MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/synchronize-a-push-subscription.md

 ms.assetid: 0cfa7ae5-91d3-4a4f-9edf-a852d45783b5
 caps.latest.revision: 42
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Synchronize a Push Subscription
-  This topic describes how to synchronize a push subscription in [!INCLUDE[ssCurrent](../../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)], [replication agents](../../../2014/relational-databases/replication/replication-agents-overview.md), or Replication Management Objects (RMO).
+  This topic describes how to synchronize a push subscription in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], [replication agents](../../../2014/relational-databases/replication/replication-agents-overview.md), or Replication Management Objects (RMO).

 ##  <a name="SSMSProcedure"></a> Using SQL Server Management Studio
  Subscriptions are synchronized by the Distribution Agent (for snapshot and transactional replication) or the Merge Agent (for merge replication).
 Agents can run continuously, run on demand, or run on a schedule.
 For more information about specifying synchronization schedules, see [Specify Synchronization Schedules](../../../2014/relational-databases/replication/specify-synchronization-schedules.md).

- Synchronize a subscription on demand from the **Local Publications** and **Local Subscriptions** folders in [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)] and the **All Subscriptions** tab in Replication Monitor.
+ Synchronize a subscription on demand from the **Local Publications** and **Local Subscriptions** folders in [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] and the **All Subscriptions** tab in Replication Monitor.
 Subscriptions to Oracle publications cannot be synchronized on demand from the Subscriber.
 For information about starting Replication Monitor, see [Start the Replication Monitor](../../../2014/relational-databases/replication/start-the-replication-monitor.md).

 #### To synchronize a push subscription on demand in Management Studio (at the Publisher)

-1. Connect to the Publisher in [!INCLUDE[ssManStudio](../../../includes/ssmanstudio-md.md)], and then expand the server node.
+1. Connect to the Publisher in [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)], and then expand the server node.

 2. Expand the **Replication** folder, and then expand the **Local Publications** folder.